See high-res photo here

 Sen. McClure retired in 1990, and Gerard joined him in founding McClure, Gerard & Neuenschwander, Inc., a Washington, D.C.-based government relations consulting firm.
 Gerard served as Chairman and Chief Executive officer and focused on issues such as international sports, telecommunications, energy and mining.

-As the industry's national trade association, API has over 500 members.
+As the industry's national trade association, API has more than 550 members.
 They range from the largest major oil company to the smallest of independents and represent all segments of the industry.

 Gerard was born and grew up in Idaho.
 He holds a Bachelor of Arts in Political Science and a Juris Doctor from George Washington University.
 Gerard lives in Virginia with his wife, Claudette, and their eight children, including twin boys the family adopted from Guatemala.